sccoos/pfm-observable-dashboard/src/index.md

   <div class="card grid-colspan-1 grid-rowspan-1"><h1>Pathogen Risk Forecast [beta]</h1>

   <div class="warning" label="Beta Release Notes:">
   This forecast is highly-experimental and is in limited beta release: not for official use.
 This forecast updates at 6:30am US/Pacific.
+Forecasts are typically 5 days long, but may be as short as 3 days.
 Occasionally if forecasts fail, the forecast date is a day behind.
   <hr/>
   The current forecast range is:
   ${times[0]} - ${times[times.length-1]}